roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Monitor and analyze the log of CoreDNS.md

 ## Step 1: Enable the logging of CoreDNS

 **Note:** After you enable the logging of CoreDNS, the CPU usage increases by about 10% and the data transfer also increases.
 If the pod replicas of CoreDNS are running with high CPU usage, we recommend that you scale out CoreDNS.
-For more information about how to scale out CoreDNS, see [Manually scale a containerized application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Manage pods.md).
+For more information about how to scale out CoreDNS, see [Manually scale the number of pods for an application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Manage pods.md).

 ACK creates a ConfigMap named **coredns** in the kube-system namespace of a cluster.
 You can modify the **coredns** ConfigMap by specifying the logging component in the log field of the Corefile configuration.
 This enables the logging of CoreDNS.
 For more information about how to modify a ConfigMap, see [t15755.dita\#task\_1797447/section\_2px\_yjo\_j61](t15755.dita#task_1797447/section_2px_yjo_j61).